bolterrific/puppet-github_inventory/README.md

 ## Limitations

-In the Limitations section, list any incompatibilities, known issues, or other warnings.
+FIXME In the Limitations section, list any incompatibilities, known issues, or other warnings.

 ## Development

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.
+FIXME In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.

 [bolt]: https://puppet.com/docs/bolt/latest/bolt.html
 [bolt-install]: https://puppet.com/docs/bolt/latest/bolt_installing.html